AlexanderShulzhenko/Short-term-Volatility-Prediction/README.md

 - Exchange data features;
 - Stochastic process features.

-Repo also contains **module combination** part, which merges all the features and trains the model using LightGBM.
+Repo also contains **module combination** part, which merges all the features and trains the **model using LightGBM**.
+This notebook also contains model results analysis and basic statistics needed for the performance check.